alankar35770/feynman_digital_twin/README.md

 * Add source citations with direct references.
 * Add speech input and voice output.
 * Build a web interface instead of using a notebook.
+* Adding additional supporting material such as quotes and biographical information

 ## Example Questions